LamininSolutions/mfsql-connector/source/procedures/spMFObjectTypeUpdateClassIndex.rst

   @IsAllTables
     - Default 0
     - When set to 1 it will get the object versions for all class tables
+  @MFTableName
+    - Class table name to perform the update for a single table
+  @ProcessBatch_ID
+    - Process batch id to manage to logging process
   @Debug (optional)
     - Default = 0
     - 1 = Standard Debug Mode